pineapple-pizza25/serverlessFunctions/README.md

 {
   "body": {
     "Severity": "info",
-    "Message": "This is a test log message"
+    "Message": "We are testing the function."
   }
 }
 ```